liamhauw/liamhauw.github.io/content/docs/rendering/real-time-rendering/_index.md

 - [Niagara renderer](https://github.com/zeux/niagara)

 ## Global illumination
-### Path tracing
-Path tracing is a more advanced, physically accurate form of ray tracing that uses randomness to solve the entire problem of light simulation.​​
 ### Reference
 - [Nvidia ray/path tracing samples](https://github.com/nvpro-samples/build_all?tab=readme-ov-file#vulkan-ray-tracing-and-path-tracing-samples)

 ## Neural rendering
-### Neural radiance field and 3D gaussian splatting
-​Neural Radiance Fields(NeRF) is a technique that uses a small neural network to represent a 3D scene as a continuous volumetric function.

-3D gaussian splatting is a method for representing and rendering 3D scenes using millions of anisotropic 3D Gaussian primitives.
-Think of it as a sophisticated, intelligent point cloud where each point is an ellipsoid that can be efficiently rendered to create photorealistic novel views.

-### Nerual shading
-Neural Shading​​ refers to techniques that use neural networks to replace, augment, or enhance traditional shading calculations in computer graphics.
-Instead of using hand-crafted analytical models (like Phong, Blinn-Phong, or PBR), neural networks learn the relationship between surface properties, lighting, and material appearance directly from data.

 ### Reference
 - [Nerf: Representing scenes as neural radiance fields for view synthesis](https://dl.acm.org/doi/pdf/10.1145/3503250)
 - [3D Gaussian splatting for real-time radiance field rendering](https://dl.acm.org/doi/pdf/10.1145/3592433)